EON-COM/gitlab-ci-java/README.md

 # What is gitlab-ci-java?

-List of docker images used in EOM-COM gitlab-ci pipeline

-## Java docker ci image

-> This is the image that the internal gitlab-ci uses to build a java service.
+This is the image that the internal gitlab-ci uses to build a java service.

 ### Tools installed inside the image

 - gradle
 - openjdk:11.0

 # License